Posts

 I. The History and Definition of Legal Personhood 1.
 Historical Analogies and AI Application The most common historical analogy for non-human personhood is the Corporation .
 Corporations are allowed to assume separate legal liabilities independent of their founders or owners.
 Maritime law also sometimes assigns liability in rem (against the thing itself) to Ships .
 2. Priority of Legal Personhood When applying legal personhood to AI, most legal scholars argue that Liabilities/Obligations must be granted priority over Rights .
 This priority stems from the need to prioritize victim compensation and risk allocation in cases of AI-induced harm.
 Furthermore, granting rights seems premature, as the logical process leading to AI conclusions lacks proven stability, and even entities like pets, dogs, and cats, which are closer to humans, have not been granted legal personhood.
 II.
 Autonomy, Ownership, and Property Rights 1.
 Ownership of AI Creations In the United St...

-The Opportunity Cost: How Regulatory Divide Shapes AI Talent Flow and South Korea's Sovereign Ambition
+[EN] The Opportunity Cost: How Regulatory Divide Shapes AI Talent Flow and South Korea's Sovereign Ambition

 I. Introduction: Redefining Value in the AI Economy Having analyzed the legal pitfalls (Article #1) and societal risks (Article #2) of Generative AI, we turn to the economic opportunity .
 The AI revolution is not simply a risk to be mitigated; it is a global engine for wealth creation.
 Understanding the new labor market dynamics and the geopolitical forces shaping AI capital flow is crucial for nations seeking to lead the next technological decade.
 II.
 Section 1: The New Labor Market Paradigm: Competition vs. Elimination The immediate impact of Generative AI has been felt across white-collar sectors traditionally protected by specialized knowledge: Disruption of Routine Specialization: AI is demonstrably capable of replacing routine tasks in fields like translation, basic design, and entry-level accounting/bookkeeping .
 A Nuanced View on Job Loss: The narrative of mass job elimination is overly simplistic.
 AI has, in fact, lowered the barr...

-Beyond Fair Use: The Rise of AI-Specific Licensing Models and the Threat of Data Oligopoly
+[EN] Beyond Fair Use: The Rise of AI-Specific Licensing Models and the Threat of Data Oligopoly

 I. The Nature of Data Contracts: Future-Proofing the Data Pipeline 1.
 Contractual Intent: Access Over Compensation These high-profile deals between major media entities (such as The New York Times and The Associated Press) and AI developers (like OpenAI) are fundamentally structured not as mere compensation for past data usage , but as the sale of exclusive, forward-looking data access rights for model refinement and future development.
 Given the relatively modest fees compared to the true economic value generated by the AI models, it is difficult to view these payments as full restitution for historical training infringement.
 2. Valuation as Investment The financial value exchanged in these agreements is better categorized as investment capital aimed at future model advancement .
 By securing exclusive access to high-quality, verified content, the AI developer is essentially future-proofing their data pipeline against competitors and further litigation, guaranteeing the...

-The Enforcer's Hand: Understanding the FTC’s Mandate on AI Bias, Deception, and Consumer Protection
+[EN] The Enforcer's Hand: Understanding the FTC’s Mandate on AI Bias, Deception, and Consumer Protection

 I. The FTC’s Foundational Authority Over AI The US Federal Trade Commission (FTC) exercises broad regulatory authority over AI, even without specific new AI legislation.
 This authority is primarily rooted in Section 5 of the FTC Act , which prohibits "unfair or deceptive acts or practices (UDAPs)."
 1. Core Regulatory Domains The FTC applies this broad mandate to two critical areas of AI deployment: Algorithmic Bias (Unfairness): Addressing situations where AI systems produce outcomes that unfairly disadvantage consumers based on protected characteristics (e.g., in housing or credit).
 Transparency and Deception (Deception): Punishing companies that make misleading claims about an AI system's performance, accuracy, or capabilities.
 2. Data Governance Oversight The FTC also enforces adherence to existing consumer protection laws (such as the FCRA for credit reporting and HIPAA for health information), extending its oversight to the se...

-Beyond the Buzzword: Deconstructing the 'Reasonable Security' Standard in US Data Privacy Laws (CCPA, HIPAA, & AI)
+[EN] Beyond the Buzzword: Deconstructing the 'Reasonable Security' Standard in US Data Privacy Laws (CCPA, HIPAA, & AI)

 I. The Ambiguity and Flexibility of 'Reasonable Security' 1.
 The Legal Rationale for Ambiguity The reason major US privacy laws avoid defining "reasonable" security is to achieve technological neutrality .
 Advantage: This flexibility allows companies to adapt to new technological advancements and evolving cyber threats without immediate legislative updates.
 Disadvantage: For businesses, this lack of a clear checklist leads to increased legal uncertainty and a higher burden of proof during litigation.
 2. Statutory Differences: CCPA vs. HIPAA The required level of "reasonableness" fundamentally changes based on the data type being protected.
 HIPAA (Protected Health Information): Focuses on PHI and imposes highly prescriptive requirements, mandating specific safeguards like robust encryption and detailed access controls.
 CCPA (Consumer Information): Employs a less prescriptive, risk-based approach , ...

-Beyond the Algorithm: The Legal Implications of AI 'Black Boxes,' Explainability, and Due Process in the US
+[EN] Beyond the Algorithm: The Legal Implications of AI 'Black Boxes,' Explainability, and Due Process in the US

 I. Defining the Black Box Problem and the Legal Collision 1.
 The Conflict with Due Process and Anti-Discrimination Law The Black Box problem is defined as the state where complex AI systems (primarily deep learning models) reach conclusions through processes (weights and correlations) that are not intuitively understandable or explainable by humans.
 This opacity creates a conflict: Due Process: When AI is used to make decisions significantly impacting individual lives (e.g., sentencing, loan denial, benefit revocation), the lack of transparency infringes upon the right to know the basis of the decision .
 However , the claim that decision-making justification should be fully transparent is arguable, considering the opaque processes of human brain function during human judgment.
 Anti-Discrimination Law: The black-box model makes it difficult to externally audit whether the system utilizes protected variables (such as race or g...